 The decrease in net cash provided by financing activities was primarily due to increases in distributions on the Och-Ziff Operating Group A Units and dividends to Class A Shareholders.
-These increases were driven by the higher incentive income in 2012 compared to 2011 discussed above in "-Operating Activities."
+These increases were driven by the higher incentive income in 2012 compared to 2011, partially offset by higher discretionary cash bonuses related to 2012 compared to 2011, as discussed above in "-Operating Activities."
 Also contributing to the decrease were higher cash outflows to investors in the consolidated funds.